 And when he had opened the seventh seal, there was silence in heaven about the space of half an hour. – Revlation 8:1.

 Of the many hard-to-decipher passages in the Book of Revelation, verse 1 of chapter 8, is one of few attempt to interpret.
 The Seventh Seal is a monumental event in Heaven, but what does it mean?
-Why is there silence?
+Why is there silence in Heaven?
 This article will attempt to explain the meaning of the silence in Heaven and explain why it is a critical aspect not just of end times events but of the life of every person who has ever lived.

 The Meaning of The Silence in Heaven